laibashakil/Bed-Breakfast-Reservation-System/README.md

 - Follow the instructions on the screen to allocate or cancel a room, check the room number of a guest or display all guests' information
 - The details of each guest are saved in guests.txt

-#Classes
+# Classes
-- `guest`:
+## - `guest`:
 This class stores the guest details such as name, CNIC, room number, email, and contact number.
-- `Room`
+## - `Room`
 This class has two functions:
--- `allocate():` This function takes input from the user, validates it, and stores the guest's details in a linked list.
+- `allocate():` This function takes input from the user, validates it, and stores the guest's details in a linked list.
--- `cancel()`: This function cancels the reservation by taking input from the user, searching for the corresponding guest, and removing them from the linked list.
+- `cancel()`: This function cancels the reservation by taking input from the user, searching for the corresponding guest, and removing them from the linked list.

 # Functions
 - `checknameinput()`: This function validates the guest's name by checking if it contains only alphabets.